 It’s the LAW to have a working Carbon Monoxide Detector outside every sleeping corridor.
 Carbon Monoxide Detectors must be installed in any dwelling that uses fossil fuels (wood, gas, oil, propane).
 This law has taken effect as of April 15, 2015.
 For more detailed information on the Carbon Monoxide Detectors, please visit the fire marshal’s website at http://www.oafc.on.ca/public-safety or www.firstalerts.ca.

 REMEMBER, the best line of defense is to protect yourself and your family even before the call to 911 is made; once the call is made, sometimes, it’s too late.
 Please make sure your Fire Alarms and your Carbon Monoxide Detectors are in working order and installed where needed.
 Homeowners should make a home escape plan and practice it every 6 months; it could save your lives.

 After the concern of some residents was made known to the fire department and council members the following decision has been made.
 If there is ever a fire emergency around the lake cottages and distant residents, the firefighters will sound their sirens to announce danger for residents to evacuate.

 Fire permits are required between April 1st to October 31st.
-Permits are free of charge and may be obtained at the Municipal Office during regular office hours or you can contact the fire wardens for the Township of Hudson: Dan Morrow or Larry Craig.
+Permits are free of charge and may be obtained at the Municipal Office during regular office hours.